 - Choosing to use Tor is more of a simple yes or no decision, while choosing to use a VPN requires research in order to locate a trustworthy provider that offers a stable service.
 The VPN market is exploding and so are the number of ethically retarded providers.
 Be careful when reading VPN "reviews" because many of them are written by the providers themselves or paid bloggers.
 I've had several offers from VPN providers asking me to post content here in exchange for money (i always turn them down).

 - Unless you configure your network device to route through Tor, the only traffic routed through the network when using the Tor Browser is the web traffic generated by your browser, whereas with a VPN, typically all network traffic generated by your computer is routed through your VPN.
 With a suitable router you also have the option to set up the VPN on the router so that anything that connects to your local network is protected.
-This is fairly easy to do with routers which support it, or those for which you can install custom firmware, such as DD-WRT, OpenWRT or the formidable Turris Omnia or Vikings routers.
+This is fairly easy to do with routers which support it, such as the Peplink Surf SOHO, the Turris Omnia or the Vikings routers, or those for which you can install custom firmware, such as OpenWRT.

 - An entire Tor network, including the entrance and exit nodes, can be run on a single machine using software such as The Shadow Simulator.
 This may present very serious privacy/security issues that undermine network layering if such a configuration is employed by a malicious party such an ISP, law enforcement or the intelligence community.

 Because of the garbage disseminated in the mainstream media, much of the public sees Tor as being synonymous with the 'Dark Web' which many believe is nothing more than a haven for criminals.
-Tor should be thought of simply as a service and, as with any service, it can be used by bad people to do bad things or good people to do good things.
-For the average person wanting to protect their privacy, Tor can provide a portal to access the same websites one visits every day, but in a more private and secure way.
+Tor can be thought of simply as a service, such as your phone company provides, and, as with any service, it can be used by bad people to do bad things or good people to do good things.
+For the average person wanting to protect their privacy, Tor may provide a portal to access the same websites one visits every day, but in a more private and secure way.
 That said, yes, there is a 'dark' web that is accessible only through software like Tor and while some of the content available in it is indeed illegal and extremely offensive, there is also a lot of quality content which is otherwise censored on the open web.

-Some people believe that using Tor will attract the attention of the intelligence community.
-While it is apparently true that using encryption may raise the eyebrow of 'The Man', such criminal spying on the public by governments is not at all limited to those using Tor.
+Some people believe that using Tor will attract the attention of the intelligence community and that claim is not entirely unwarranted.
+While it is apparently true that using encryption may raise the eyebrow of 'The Man', such criminal spying on the public by governments is certainly not limited to those using Tor.
 More importantly, our inherent right of free speech is under severe attack not only by governments, but by ourselves as individuals who tend to self-censor simply because of the belief that we are being watched.
 This is a very dangerous situation because we cannot work toward a free and transparent society if our ability to communicate is compromised.

-I'm hesitant to recommend a VPN provider if you decide to go that route, however in the interest of hopefully steering you away from much of the garbage out there, i will offer my personal insight.
+I'm hesitant to recommend a VPN provider if you decide to go that route, however in the interest of hopefully steering you away from the plethora of garbage companies out there, and there are plenty of them, i will offer my personal insight.

 NordVPN, one of the most well-known VPN provider, had confirmed a security breach in early 2018.
 At fault, there's the data centre provider from Finland, where the server was hosted.
 The data centre provider used an insecure remote management system that NordVPN was "unaware" of.
 Although NordVPN seems to be playing down the occurrence, there's an anonymous post on 8chan, shared by Cryptostorm's Twitter account, that claims that the hacker had root access to the server.
 NordVPN states that the TLS key that was stolen was expired, and no VPN traffic could be decrypted.